gwenethgray/gwenethgray.github.io/projects.md

 #### 2. Balance Analysis of Magic: the Gathering Sets

 Python implementation of the [official game rules](https://media.wizards.com/2024/downloads/MagicCompRules%2004102024.txt) with a toolkit for simulating games between agents and assessing the balance characteristics of both official and custom sets for Limited formats.
-Intended to facilitate design of fan-made card sets.
+Intended to facilitate the design of fan-made card sets and Cube pools.

 #### 3. FarkleBot